curl/everything-curl/cmdline/globbing.md

 used un-escaped.
 Passing such a URL to curl causes it to spew out syntax errors when the glob parser goes crazy.

-To work around that problem, you then have two separate options.
+To work around that problem, you have two separate options.
 You either encode the symbols yourself, or you switch off globbing.

 Encode the symbols like this: